And with over 550 new parts, it’s a hell of a lot more than just a facelift…

 Electronics: The ‘Busa has received a pretty hefty set of electronics that starts with a ride-by-wire throttle, and includes IMU-governed ABS and traction control, cruise control, launch control, bi-directional quickshifter, engine brake control, three power modes, plus three preset rider modes and three user-defined modes.

-PRICE: The new Hayabusa will be available in authorised Suzuki dealerships in March 2021, with an RRP of £16,499Enjoy more Fast Bikes reading in the four-weekly magazine.
+PRICE: The new Hayabusa will be available in authorised Suzuki dealerships in March 2021, with an RRP of £16,499Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.